phaynes/markdown-processing/examples/mid-essay/essay-example.md

 This paper examines teacher beliefs and practices regarding the inclusion of learners diagnosed with Attention Deficit/Hyperactivity Disorder (ADHD).
 It aligns with @koutsoklenis2023's perspective that ADHD is a cognitive difference rather than a medical disorder.
 The paper assumes that accommodating learners with ADHD is part of standard teaching practice.

-# ADHD: How it Manifests
+# ADHD: How It Manifests

 ADHD is often characterised in the classroom by problematic behaviour, poor school performance, inability to sit still, impatience, answering questions without raising hands, or daydreaming.
 Persistent patterns of inattention, disorganisation, and hyperactivity-impulsivity are typical [@AmericanPsychiatricAssociation2022].
 ADHD significantly impacts academic performance due to difficulties in sustaining attention and completing tasks.
 Social interactions may also suffer, leading to issues in forming and maintaining relationships [@barkley2014].
 ADHD symptoms vary across age groups as children’s brains develop [@biederman2000age].

 According to the United States Centers for Disease Control and Prevention [-@CDC2024], approximately 11.5% of U.S. children aged 3-17 have been diagnosed with ADHD.
-ADHD occurs in about 6–10% of Australian children and adolescents and 2–6% of adults [@graetz2001validity; @sawyer2018adequacy].
+ADHD occurs in about 6-10% of Australian children and adolescents and 2-6% of adults [@graetz2001validity; @sawyer2018adequacy].
 This high prevalence of ADHD challenges the notion that it is a disorder and suggests that it is a normal variation within the population.

 The NSW Department of Education [-@nsw_education_2021] provides evidence-based strategies for ADHD.
 Many other resources are available; for example, the United States, not-for-profit, Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), offers practical approaches to recognising ADHD in the classroom and various strategies for managing it [@chadd2023].